Digital Nomad Life in Costa Rica

 What do people appreciate most about the culture in Costa Rica?

 "Expats in Costa Rica appreciate its vibrant outdoor lifestyle and friendly people.
 Costa Rica is also known for its lush nature, boasting beautiful beaches, tropical jungles and majestic volcanoes, making it a paradise for nature lovers and outdoor adventurers.
 Many expats are also drawn to the country's relaxed, laidback lifestyle and the sense of community that comes with living in a smaller country.
 Costa Rica's diverse cultural heritage and traditions offer visitors a chance to explore the nation's unique cultural identity.
-Lastly, the country's affordable prices and high quality of living are a huge draw for many expats," said one person in Costa Rica.
+Lastly, the country's affordable prices and high quality of living are a huge draw for many expats," remarked one member in Costa Rica.

 What do people find most challenging about the culture in Costa Rica?

 "One of the most challenging aspects of Costa Rican culture that expats find is the concept of “pura vida” or living life to the fullest and taking things as they come.
 This can be difficult to understand and navigate for newcomers as it goes against the typically fast-paced, time-oriented Western lifestyle.
 Additionally, Costa Rica is a very tight-knit community where the concept of personal and private space isn't as pervasive as it is elsewhere.
 This can be difficult for expats, who may need more privacy and alone time, to adjust to.
-Furthermore, the local language of Spanish can also be a major obstacle that expats need to overcome in order to feel more settled in their new home," explained one foreigner living in Costa Rica.
+Furthermore, the local language of Spanish can also be a major obstacle that expats need to overcome in order to feel more settled in their new home," explained one expat living in Costa Rica.

 What residency documents or visas did I need if I will be in Costa Rica for a while?

 "Visa is good for 3 months so if you plan on trying I would recommend opening a bank account and beginning the residency process early on.
 An attorney is helpful and I recommend Max Viquez Garcia.
 He is very helpful honest, fair and bilingual.
-I travelled to Panama City, Bocas del Toro Panama and San Juan del Sur, Nicaragua to renew my visa and really enjoyed those trips," remarked one foreigner who made the move to Santa Ana.
+I travelled to Panama City, Bocas del Toro Panama and San Juan del Sur, Nicaragua to renew my visa and really enjoyed those trips," said one expat who made the move to Santa Ana.

 Get Quote